mooltipass/minible/aux_main_mcu_protocol.md

 Three different kinds of packets may therefore be sent from the AUX MCU:
 - USB communications
 - BLE communications
-- Status messages (USB disconnected & others)
+- Event messages (USB disconnected & others)

 If no flow control was implemented these 3 different packets may be sent **at once** to the main MCU, which may not have enough time to deal with each packet before being able to receive another.
 As a consequence, from the "proto v2" boards, a dedicated main MCU output pin explicitely lets the aux MCU know to not send any packet.
 This does not lead to additional memory requirements on the aux MCU as: